General Information– Please Read!

 Host Hotel and Rider Check-In

-Our host hotel for the 2019 Tour is the Hadsten House located at 1450 Mission Drive in Solvang.
+Our host hotel for the 2020 Tour is Solvang Inn & Cottages located at 1518 Mission Drive in Solvang.
 Your hotel stay, with breakfast each morning, is included in the entry fee.

 Check in is Sunday night from 8:30-9pm and Monday morning 8:15-8:30am.
 For weekend only riders, check-in will be Friday morning from 8 to 8:30am.